doruirimescu/python-trading/papers/mean_reversion_strategy.md

 price of another asset in the numerator is 10, the first asset's price will dominate the term.
 However, we want to buy an equal amount of each stock (for example 100 eur worth of each).
 Thus, a simple way to normalize the stocks is to divide each asset's price its first value in the timeseries.

 $$\displaystyle Normalized\ Price_{i}( t) =\frac{Price_{i}( t)}{Price_{i}( 0)}$$

 Where:
 * $Price_{i}(t)$ represents the price of the i-th asset of time t
 * $Price_{i}(0)$ represents the initial price of the i-th asset.

+## Strategy
+The strategy consists of two parts:
+* Entry and exit conditions (easy)
+* Asset selection (hard)

+This strategy will generate a reduced number of entry and exit signals for a given set of assets.
+Thus, from one set of assets we can expect to get a few trades per year.
+However, we can scale this for trading simultaneously multiple sets of assets at the same time.

+### Entry and exit conditions
+As this is a mean reversion strategy, the entry and exit conditions will be straightforward: Enter either below or below a constant times the standard deviation.
+Exit when the mean ratio is reached.
+Thus, according to my [risk classification](https://github.com/doruirimescu/python-trading/blob/master/papers/bounded_unbounded_trades.md), this will be an SLSP (soft-bounded loss, soft-bounded profit) strategy, with a 5/9 risk score.

+## The strategy